18 June 2024

 Visitor Wants to Leave the Website

-According to statistics, more than 70% of visitors leave your site without making a purchase.
+According to statistics, over 70% of visitors leave your site without making a purchase.
 Imagine how much profit the company will make if it can retain at least some of these people.
 To do this, you need to find out why the user wants to leave and eliminate obstacles to conversion.
 On average, exit-intent widgets help to retain 15% of visitors.

 Reduce the Abandoned Сarts